instructure/canvas-lms/doc/api/data_services/md/dynamic/data_service_canvas_submission.md

 <h2 id="submission_created">submission_created</h2>

 **Definition:** The event is emitted anytime an end user or API request submits or re-submits an assignment.
+This applies to assignments and new quizzes, not classic quizzes.
+Use quiz_submitted for classic quiz submissions.

-**Trigger:** Triggered when a submission gets updated and has not yet been submitted.
+**Trigger:** Triggered when an assignment or new quizzes submission gets updated and has not yet been submitted.